Klaudiusz321/itensorpy/DEPLOYMENT.md

    - Added pre-commit hooks for ongoing code quality control

 4. **GitHub Repository Information**:
-   - Updated all references to GitHub repository URLs to use the actual repository: github.com/Klaudiusz321/itensorpy
+   - Updated all references to GitHub repository URLs to use github.com/Klaudiusz321/itensorpy
-   - Updated author email to a valid contact address: claudiuswebdesign@gmail.com
+   - Updated author email to claudiuswebdesign@gmail.com

+5. **License Metadata Solutions**:
+   - Created alternate build configurations that avoid the license metadata issue
+   - Added scripts for both simple and comprehensive approaches

-5. **Test Import Structure**:
+6. **Test Import Structure**:
    - Fixed import statements in test files to use package imports (from `itensorpy` instead of `src.itensorpy`)
    - This ensures tests work both in development and when the package is installed

-6. **Test Performance and Stability**:
+7. **Test Performance and Stability**:
    - Fixed excessive computation in `chern_pontryagin_scalar` method that was causing GitHub CI tests to hang
    - Optimized test case for `test_kerr_newman_kretschmann` to avoid excessive symbolic computation
    - Refactored `test_kerr_metric` to avoid calculating the computationally expensive Ricci tensor